MaximilianBeckers/FDRthresholding/readme.md

 ### 1. My confidence map doesn't show expected high resolution details

 Confidence maps are not invariant to B-factor sharpening and filtering.
-Oversharpening will lead to increased background noise levels.
+Oversharpening will lead to increased background noise levels; confidence maps take care of that and oversharpened regions will be simply calssified as noise.
+Undersharpened regions will be visible in confidence